When the time comes to say goodbye to your loved one, we provide a compassionate environment to help your pet pass peacefully and without pain.

 Once you have made the decision to proceed with euthanasia, you may be comforted by celebrating your pet’s life in some way before you get to the last days.
 Perhaps create a bucket list of experiences for your pet such as revisit their favourite places and give them some favourite foods.

 Before the day of the euthanasia, decide if you would like to be present during the procedure.
 As hard as it may be to watch your pet pass away, remember that your presence will be a comfort in your pet’s final moments.
-If you want the euthanasia to take place at home, we can arrange a house call, where our friendly staff can come to you.

 How will the process work?